Toothaches and Migraines

 Chronic migraines are not just simply bad headaches — their extreme symptoms can cause patients to miss school, work, and other important life events.

-Oral Conditions That Can Cause Tooth Pain and Migraines
+Oral Conditions That Can Cause Toothaches and Migraines

 There are multiple dental conditions that are at times responsible for causing not only tooth pain but a migraine as well, including: